bettercallvithor/bettercallvithor/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="400px" max-width="400px" width="400px" align="right">

 <p align="left">
-  My name is <b>Vithor</b>, I'm a Brazilian developer and an enthusiast of current and new technologies.
+  Hi, my name is <b>Vithor</b>, I'm a Brazilian developer and an enthusiast of current and new technologies.
 I began my journey in technology in 2021 by pursuing a Bachelor's degree in Computer Science.
 I completed the 4-year program at Universidade Paulista (UNIP) in São José do Rio Preto, São Paulo, Brazil in 2024.

   I work as a Full Stack Developer, mainly using the <i>.NET Core</i> platform along with <i>ReactJS</i> and <i>Angular</i> frameworks.
   I'm currently focused on learning software architecture patterns and best practices to write cleaner, more readable code, especially in collaborative team environments.